tytydraco/yessleep/out/I_served_a_customer_who_couldnt_stop_eating.md

 I almost spat the words and immediately regretted it.
 The man snapped his head towards me and uttered his first and only words.

 "The entree is done.
-Now time for main."
+Now time for the main."

 He giggled and returned to his vacant expression.
-I definitely drove a little faster on the way home that evening.
+I didn't really know what he meant by "the main" but I wasn't going to find out.
+I drove a little faster on the way home that evening.

 When I sluggishly strolled into the kitchen the following morning, I noticed there was no sign of George.
 Instead Jimmy stood over the hot plate, lathering it with oil in preparation for the morning rush.
 He looked towards me and beamed.